wso2-attic/esb-connectors/sirportly/sirportly-connector/sirportly-connector-1.0.0/README.txt

-   xx)    updateTicketPriority   - Use "Low", "High", "Urgent" or "Normal" as the value (Should be differed with the value in vi.). xxi)   updateDepartment       - Use a department Id obtained under step 5 i) (Should be differed with the value in xii.). xxii)  updateStatus           - Use "New", "Resolved", "Waiting for Contact" or "Waiting for Staff" as the value (Should be differed with the value in xi). xxiii) updateAssignedUser     - Use a user Id obtained under step 5 vii) (Should be differed with the value in xv.). xxiv)  contentMessage         - Use a valid String value.
+   xx)    updateTicketPriority   - Use "Low", "High", "Urgent" or "Normal" as the value (Should be differed with the value in vi.). xxi)   updateDepartment       - Use a department Id obtained under step 5 i) (Should be differed with the value in xii.). xxii)  updateStatus           - Use "New", "Resolved", "Waiting for Contact" or "Waiting for Staff" as the value (Should be differed with the value in xi). xxiii) updateAssignedUser     - Use a user Id obtained under step 5 vii) (Should be differed with the value in ix). xxiv)  contentMessage         - Use a valid String value.

    Note - The property values of contactReference and email should be changed to unique different values for each integration execution.

- 8.Navigate to "<Sirportly_Connector_Home>/sirportly-connector/sirportly-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
+ 8.Navigate to "<SIRPORTLY_CONNECTOR_HOME>/sirportly-connector/sirportly-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       $ mvn clean install